Summary

 Like every war, the Second World War caused many deaths.
 But after the Armistice, when the Allies emerged victorious, many deaths remained of mysterious origin.
 How to understand that millions of people were locked up, condemned to forced labor and industrially exterminated, only because they had a different religion, skin color or because they did not have the same ideas as the government of the 3th Reich.
 Nowadays, it is difficult to imagine that a disaster of this magnitude could have occurred.
 Yet these facts are very real.

 The memory of the Shoah took a long time to be recognized.
 It was almost total silence until 1985, when Claude Lanzmann directed the film Shoah with many testimonies.
 Just after the Second World War, one can observe a patriotic memory of deportation.
-However, this memory remains vague since it groups all the victims of Nazism under the single category of deportees and confuses concentration camps with extermination.
+However, this memory remains vague since it groups all the victims of Nazism under a single category of deportees and confuses concentration camps with extermination.

-b) Nowadays in France
+) Nowadays in France

-For the first time in the history of the Republic, a national day is established by presidential decree, and not by a law discussed and voted in parliament.
-The decree provides for an official commemoration on July 16 (if this day falls on a Sunday, otherwise, on the Sunday following the 16th), the erection of a monument at the location of the Vélodrome d'Hiver as well as two steles, one on one of the places of internment in France, the other at the house of Izieu, whose Memorial Museum, largely financed by the State, was inaugurated on April 24, 1994.
-The inscription which appears not only on these stelae, but also in each French department indicates: " The French Republic in tribute to the victims of racist and anti-Semitic persecution and crimes against humanity committed under the de facto authority known as " government of the French State ", 1940-1944.
+For the first time in the history of the Republic, a national day is instituted by presidential decree, and not by a law discussed and voted in parliament.
+The decree provides for an official commemoration on July 16 (if that day falls on a Sunday, otherwise, on the Sunday following the 16th), the erection of a monument at the site of the Vélodrome d'Hiver as well as two steles, one on one of the places of internment in France, the other at the house of Izieu, whose Memorial Museum, largely financed by the State, was inaugurated on 24 April 1994.
+The inscription that appears not only on these steles, but also in each French department reads: "The French Republic in tribute to the victims of racist and anti-Semitic persecution and crimes against humanity committed under the de facto authority known as " government of the French state ", 1940-1944.
 Never forget. ".
-This is a unique case in France of direct intervention by the State in the establishment of monuments and steles.
+This is a unique case in France of direct state intervention in the establishment of monuments and steles.

 Conclusion